 Top 3 Olympic National Park Backpacking Trips

 As you may expect, epic backpacking opportunities are everywhere in such a beautiful wilderness landscape.
 But which are the best?
 Don’t worry about digging through lists and reviews!
-I’ve picked out the top three backpacking trips to Olympic National Park so you can jump straight to planning your next incredible hiking vacation.
+We’ve picked out the top three backpacking trips to Olympic National Park so you can jump straight to planning your next incredible hiking vacation.

 1. Hoh Valley To Blue Glacier

 The hike will become progressively more difficult as you head upwards towards the alpine reaches, but the views never disappoint.
 Stunning alpine meadows grow right up to the edge of Blue Glacier – one of the largest glaciers spawning off Mount Olympus.
+This trek is a great option for those wanting to truly immerse themselves in the Olympic Wilderness and with this recommended itinerary, you’ll get a chance to leave your backpack behind for a day and day hike to Blue Glacier.

 Hiking Distance: ~9.7 Miles